 Consciousness.
 The unalloyed capacity to experience a physical observation.

-QR: The ability to choose to observe a physical event by an entangled ensemble.
+QR: The ability to choose to observe and experience physical events by a quantum entity.

 Conservation of photons.
 That the number of active photons in the universe has been constant since inflation stopped.